-It’s a new year, and a new opportunity for your business to grow, change, and thrive.
 Competition is good—it keeps businesses on their toes and prevents them from stagnating, but the phrase “one step ahead of the competition” can seem daunting at times.
-By the end of the year, it’s easy to get stuck in a rut, but you need to look ahead to the rest of 2017 and decide what steps you’ll take to stay competitive this year.
-Not sure how to start?
-Here are some ideas for vaulting ahead of the competition and prospering in 2017.
+It’s easy to get stuck in a rut, but you need to look to the future and decide what steps you’ll take to stay competitive Not sure how to start?
+Here are some ideas for vaulting ahead and giving your business a competitive edge.

 Make Diversity a Priority